absmach/magistrala-old/docker/README.md

 MG_MESSAGE_BROKER_URL=${MG_RABBITMQ_URL}
 ```

-For redis as an events store, you would need to run rabbitmq or nats as a message broker.
-For example, to use redis as an events store with rabbitmq as a message broker:
+For Redis as an events store, you would need to run RabbitMQ or NATS as a message broker.
+For example, to use Redis as an events store with rabbitmq as a message broker:

 ```env
 MG_ES_TYPE=redis MG_MESSAGE_BROKER_TYPE=rabbitmq make dockers